Request of Proposal Analyses include:

 • Perform final proposal production and submission

-• Assist with clients presentation where required
+• Assist with client's presentation where required